jamesreaco/inbox-tool-sanity/README.md

 # Inbox Tool

 I've been working on a fun little project recently and thought I would share it with the community!
-A Sanity plugin that lets you view and manage form submissions via a handy Studio Tool.
+A Sanity plugin that lets you view and manage form submissions inside a handy Studio Tool.

 <img src="https://f000.backblazeb2.com/file/jamesrea/Screenshot+2024-02-10+at+1.12.29%E2%80%AFPM.png"/>